isomerpages/govtech-life-covid/index.md

         button: Find Out More
         url: https://www.gov.sg/features/covid-19
         image: /images/covid-numbers-r.jpg
-        alt: Members of the Ministry of ABC shaking hands
+        alt:
     - infopic:
         title: Health Information & Resources
         subtitle:
         description: A library of helpful guidelines and advisories.
 Knowing what to do can help you and your loved ones stay safer.
-        button: Learn More
+        button: Explore
-        url: /core-values/
+        url: /healthinformationresources
         image: /images/health-resources-r.jpg
-        alt: Members of the Ministry of ABC in suits
+        alt:
     - infopic:
         title: Our Digital Response
         subtitle:
         description: Information at your fingertips.
-From mask collection, PHPC network, community-driven contact tracing to an online symptom checker and more.
+From mask collection to finding a doctor to an online symptom checker and more.
         button: Explore
         url: /covid/digitalresponse
         image: /images/digital-response-r.jpg
-        alt: Members of the Ministry of ABC shaking hands
+        alt:
     - infopic:
         title: The Unity, Resilience & Solidarity Budget
         subtitle:
-        description: Also known as the supplementary budget, this stimulus package provides economic measures and additional support for every Singaporean to ride through COVID-19.
+        description: These 3 Budgets all build upon and reinforce each other.
+Together, they provide economic measures and additional support for every Singaporean to ride through COVID-19.
-        button: Learn More
+        button: Find Out More
         url: /covid/resiliencebudget
         image: /images/resilience-budget-r.jpg
-        alt: Members of the Ministry of ABC in suits
+        alt:
     - infopic:
         title: Shop Online & Have Essentials Delivered
         subtitle:
-        description: An exhaustive list of 37 grocers including halal options.
+        description: List of grocers, pharmacies and food delivery services, including halal options.
 Stay safe and shop responsibly online.
         button: Find Out More
         url: /covid/shoponline
         image: /images/shoponline-essentials-r.jpg
-        alt: Members of the Ministry of ABC in suits
+        alt:
+    - infopic:
+        title: Keeping Preschoolers & Students Safe
+        subtitle:
+        description: Advisories and guidelines to safeguard the well-being of every child in school.
+Find support to full home-based learning and answers to precautionary measures, exams and equipment loaning.
+        button: Find Out More
+        url: /covid/students
+        image: /images/shoponline-essentials-r.jpg
+        alt:
+    - infopic:
+        title: Border Control & Precautionary Measures
+        subtitle:
+        description: Everything you need to know about entering and departing Singapore.
+For returning residents, permit holders, visitors and overseas Singaporeans.
+        button: Find Out How
+        url: /covid/bordercontrol
+        image: /images/sgunited-community-r.jpg
+        alt:
+        image: /images/sgunited-community-r.jpg
     - infopic:
         title: Support Community Efforts as One
         subtitle: